 Cloris Leachman, James L. Brooks, Paz Vega, and Adam Sandler Spanglish movie images: Columbia Pictures.

-“Spanglish Movie: Adam Sandler Surprises in Condescending Romantic Comedy” last updated in December 2020.
+“Spanglish Movie (2004) Review: Surprising Sandler in Condescending Romantic Comedy” last updated in March 2021.